Fahnoee/educado-aau-docs/docs/workflow/index.md

 4. Label tasks as: `feature`, `bug`, or `chore`
 5. Move to "Done" only when PR is merged

-⚠️ **Important**: If you discover potential fixes or bugs, create a bug/chore task in Trello and place it in the "Awaiting" category.
+⚠️ **Important**: If you discover potential fixes or bugs, create a bug/chore task in Trello and place it in the "Awaiting/Inbox" category.

 ## Branch Management